mojaloop/pisp-project/README.md

 # start the services
 cd ./docker-local
 docker-compose up -d

 # wait for services to be healthy
-npm run wait-for-docker
+npm run wait-4-docker

 # Seed the environment with test data
 npm run reseed